Michigan State University Home

 We are currently not offering in person payments for all MakeAtState jobs.
 We accept credit card payments through CashNet and MSU department account payments.
 When a price is set for you job you will get an email with more information.

-Orders can be picked up at the MakeCentral Service Desk.
+Orders can be picked up at the Hollander Print and Production Center (formerly called MakeCentral Service Desk).
 If using a department account payment, you may opt to have your order sent through campus mail.
+Please note that you will be able to pick up your order at the library faster than you would receive it by campus mail.

 You can bring your own materials for all MakeStations, however, many have specific requirements.
 Check our MakeStation page for additional details.
 If you don't see what you are looking for, let us know!